Finding a Faculty Mentor

 • Make sure you know something about the faculty member's research.
 At least read the "research interests" paragraph on the web.
 Better yet, read an article or something else he or she has written.

-• Keep in mind that opting to engage in research with faculty who have non-regular appointments (emeritus, postdoctoral fellows, etc.) may limit your options.
-They may not be at the college for the long term and also may not be eligible to mentor senior honors theses and independent studies.
+• Keep in mind that opting to engage in research with faculty who have non-regular appointments (emeritus, lecturers, etc.) may limit your options.
+They may not be at the college for the long term and may not be eligible to mentor some types of research opportunities.

-• Be prepared to provide a list of relevant coursework, resume, and statement of research interest.
-Not all potential mentors will ask for this information, but some may.
+• Be prepared to provide a list of relevant coursework or a resume.
+Not all potential mentors will ask for this type of information, but some may.

 • If the professor you meet with does not need/want to take on a student, ask who else he or she thinks you should talk to.
 Sometimes an email that begins, "Professor Smith suggested that I talk to you..." will get better results!

 • If you are hoping to continue the research over multiple terms, be sure to ask specifically about that option.
-Note that post-doctoral fellows and some faculty in other categories may not have long-term appointments at the College.
+Depending on faculty appointment types, sabbaticals, etc., not all mentors may be able to offer longer term research opportunities.